NYCPlanning/cp-sca-housing/README.md

   * Improve geocoding quality and standardize geocoding methods (across all inputs)
   * Automate data capture of key fields and establish validations on DCP project data
   * Create database system that tracks approvals and mods that may affect projected residential units
-  * Digitize upzoned lots from city-led areawide rezonings to avoid overcounting DOB units as result of rezoning
+  * Digitize upzoned lots from city-led areawide rezonings to avoid overcounting DOB units as result of rezoning (currently using rezoning area for studies prior to ENY.
+Also deduped using upzoned lots identified via imperfect PLUTO spatial matching - not meaninfully lower
   * Digitize total projected units AND no-action development list to allow for deduping (currently using incremenal projected units bc unable to dedupe no-action development list)
   * Use additional analyses to inform deduping - timeframe thresholds, checks if project went non-residential (esp. commercial or hotel), accuracy of areawide projections